sethlilly/Vapor/README.md

 Thanks to [@JohnONolan](http://twitter.com/JohnONolan) for [suggesting this project](https://alpha.app.net/johnonolan/post/9574144).

 And of course, thanks to [@JohnONolan](http://twitter.com/JohnONolan), [@ErisDS](http://twitter.com/ErisDS), and the Ghost team for creating this amazing platform.

-The Ghost, Facbook, Twitter, and Google+ icons are from the Casper theme.
-Copyright (c) 2013 Ghost Foundation - Released under The MIT License.